secwexen/secwexen/README.md

 - 🐧 Ubuntu
 - 🪟 Windows

+---

 ## I'm open to collaboration on the following cybersecurity-focused topics

-- 🧩 We are I am open to collaboration on designing and developing secure Microsoft SQL Server databases to support the creation, deployment, and scoring of both .
+- 🧩 We are I am open to collaboration on designing and developing secure Microsoft SQL Server databases to support the creation, deployment, and scoring of both.
 - 🛠️ Designing and hosting CTF challenges (Jeopardy & Attack-Defense style)
 - 🔍 Real-world penetration testing scenarios (Web, Network, Wireless)
 - 🧬 Malware analysis, unpacking, and reverse engineering